Naveenraj22092001/Electricity-Billing-System/README.md

   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 114616" alt="Project logo"></a>
 </p>

+2. Here we get the input from the user.
 <p align="center">
   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 114836" alt="Project logo"></a>
 </p>

+3. After we get the datas, then we click the Calculate button.
+Then print the bill amount based on the units.
 <p align="center">
   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 114944" alt="Project logo"></a>
 </p>

+4. This page is come after we click the print button.
+After get the amount in the textarea.
 <p align="center">
   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 115052" alt="Project logo"></a>
 </p>

+5. This page is come after click the print button in the previous page.
+In this we can save that bill statement in the pdf format.
 <p align="center">
   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 115240" alt="Project logo"></a>
 </p>

+6. It is the end result of our project.
 <p align="center">
   <a href="" rel="noopener">
  <img width=500px height=200px src="D:\Internship\Project 1\Screenshot 2023-03-22 115423" alt="Project logo"></a>